 Type of Courses Offered

 The process of understanding what is a community college involves knowing the types of courses offered by them.
-Listed below are the type of courses offered by Community Colleges.
+Listed below are the types of courses offered by Community Colleges.

 Difference Between Community College and a University